AdarshTheki/CSS-files/README.md

 Remember, learning HTML and CSS takes time and practice, but by following these tips and being persistent, you can improve your skills quickly and easily.

-# General list and specific topics for Java
+# General line-wise topics for JavaScript:

 <ol type="1">
   <li>Variables and data types </li>